 It is also a difficult time to stay human.
 As I take in the concussive force of current news headlines and taste the rage within me and around me I wonder how long a boiling pot can keep it’s contents before it begins to burn down and consume itself.
 I know these are perilous times – and I know these times are no different than any other age in human experience.
 But for us, these are the only times we know – and so we must sort through the issues of our day – while still maintaining basic human decency.
 This apparently is near to impossible for even the most Christian among us – who of us has not scorched others in online debate?

-I have watched with great interest as conservative evangelical Christianity has helped give birth to a new anointed political leader here in the U.S. I have watched a number of friends breathe a sigh of joy and relief that somehow God has been restored to the halls of government and that national restoration is waiting in the wings.
+I have watched with great concern as my fellow conservative evangelical Christians have helped give birth to a new, seemingly “anointed” political leader here in the U.S. I have watched a number of friends breathe a sigh of joy and relief that somehow God has been restored to the halls of government and that national restoration is waiting in the wings.
 There has been no shortage of political prophecies, if you are into that sort of thing.
 But these days, when prophets are so concerned with profits – even presidential prayers sound more like empty speeches.
 While God looks on and peers into our whitewashed hearts.